eric-downes/20sq-blog/_posts/2023-08-26-mev-cui-bono.md

 ### Integrating proposers

 Indeed, at 20[ ] we're very prone to consider builders and searchers as conceptualy isomorphic: A profitable searcher with sufficient capital will inevitably venture into block building to be able to increase margins.
-While the logic of integration for costs reasons does not readily apply to proposer integration - remember, a business intentionally designed to be relative dumb - the logic of integration for reducing competition possibly does.
+While the logic of integration for costs reasons does not readily apply to proposer integration - remember, a business intentionally designed to be relatively dumb - the logic of integration for reducing competition possibly does.

 In other words, a searcher with sufficiently deep pockets can invest in staking with the goal of dynamically shifting the scales in his favor.
 An integrated searcher/builder still needs to buy blockspace from a proposer.
 Becoming a proposer as well, the searcher can intercept at least some of that money outflow and cut searcher competitors out.
 Now, we are speculating here - we are not aware of empirical evidence in this direction.
 Moreover, we have not built a formal model.
 All we want here is to raise attention for the possibility: